What to Do When Tenants Complain About Pets

 - Exotic animal.

-- Moderate Urgency Complaints: These involve cases in which the tenant expresses a legitimate concern, but it does not involve any safety issues or repeated offenses.
-These complaints should be resolved quickly, but you do not need to drop everything to address them.
-They can wait a day or two if necessary.
+- Average Priority: These are complaints where the tenant has a legitimate concern, but it does not involve any safety issues or repeated offenses.
+These complaints should be resolved quickly to keep your tenants happy, but you do not need to drop everything to address them.

 - Incessant barking